 TaskSchedulerImpl can <

-Using ROOT:configuration-properties.md#spark.scheduler.mode[spark.scheduler.mode] configuration property you can select the scheduler:spark-scheduler-SchedulingMode.md[scheduling policy].
+Using configuration-properties.md#spark.scheduler.mode[spark.scheduler.mode] configuration property you can select the scheduler:spark-scheduler-SchedulingMode.md[scheduling policy].

 TaskSchedulerImpl takes the following to be created:

 - [[isLocal]] isLocal flag for local and cluster run modes (default:

 TaskSchedulerImpl sets scheduler:TaskScheduler.md#schedulingMode[schedulingMode] to the value of configuration-properties.md#spark.scheduler.mode[spark.scheduler.mode] configuration property.

 schedulingMode results in a

 TaskSchedulerImpl is assigned a scheduler:SchedulerBackend.md[SchedulerBackend] when requested to <